- Providing resources to support all areas of the curriculum in collaboration with subject departments

 THE LIBRARY & RESOURCES CENTRE CONTAINS:

-- Online resources such as the Issues Online database and InfoTrac, a database suitable for A Level students
+- Online resources such as the Issues Online database and Newsbank (full-text newspaper database) and science, history, literature & language databases suitable for A-Level students.

 - Non-book resources such as DVDs, information files & revision guides